mlanza/atomic/README.md

 * functional core, imperative shell w/ FRP
 * [nil-punning](https://ericnormand.me/article/nil-punning) handles null in sensible ways

 Atomic is [protocol oriented](src/core/protocols) to its very foundation.
-It's more freeing to think in terms of apis and behaviors than [in types](https://en.wikipedia.org/wiki/Abstract_data_type).

-[Protocols](https://clojure.org/reference/protocols) are the centerpiece of Clojure and, by extension, Atomic.
+Since [protocols](https://clojure.org/reference/protocols) are the centerpiece of Clojure, they are, by extension, Atomic too.
 They provide the only safe means of [dynamically extending natives and third-party types](./docs/protocols-for-dynamic-extension.md).
 They make [cross-realm operability](./docs/cross-realm-operability.md) possible.
+Plus, it's better to think [abstractly about apis and behaviors](https://en.wikipedia.org/wiki/Abstract_data_type), giving them greater attention than types.

 Atomic is [functional first](docs/functional-first.md).
-This makes sense given that function, not methods, are first class.
+This makes sense given that functions, not methods, are first class.
 Why choose a paradigm which limits [the places you'll go](https://en.wikipedia.org/wiki/Oh%2C_the_Places_You'll_Go!).

 Atomic has no [maps](https://clojuredocs.org/clojure.core/hash-map) or [vectors](https://clojuredocs.org/clojure.core/vector) though it once integrated them via [Immutable.js](https://immutable-js.com).
 It turns out it didn't need them.
 Treating objects and arrays as value types worked so well the integration [was dropped](https://github.com/mlanza/atomic/commit/8e1787f6974df5bfbb53a371a261e09b5efee8ee).
 It wasn't worth the cost of loading the library.
 This bit of history is noted to chalk up another one for protocols.
 They so seamlessly blend third-party types into a desired api, they all but disappear.